hip-core.com

 – Tightness in your lower belly, hips, or legs

-You don’t need a bootcamp.
+You don’t have to “fix” everything.
+And you definitely don’t need a bootcamp.
 You need slow, steady steps that feel safe.
 Small rhythmic movements to awaken vagal flow, gentle pressure point release, and reminding your body it’s okay to come back online—little by little.

 Why do this?